 Bottom view of chassis.
 As in my Octal Tribander, separate circuits are used for the receiver preselector and transmitter driver.
 Each has its own dual section variable capacitor.
 A total of four relays are used to accomplish T/R and tune functions.
 The main T/R relay is mounted sideways in the VFO compartment.
-Towards the chassis rear can be seen a sort of "Magic Module" that contains two small signal relays in DIP packages, as well as various other miscellaneous components and circuits that would have been onerous to mount on terminal strips.
+Towards the chassis rear can be seen a small module that contains two plug-in relays in DIP packages, as well as various other miscellaneous components and circuits that would have been onerous to mount on terminal strips.
 The fourth relay is a SPDT type in the PA cage used to switch the antenna between the transmitter and receiver.

 A piece of angle stock runs sideways across the mid-chassis area.
 In conjunction with the vertical shields, this adds a lot of torsional strength to the LMB chassis, which is only .050" soft aluminum.

 I used old fashioned carbon composition resistors almost everywhere to get that vintage look.
 Plus I have thousands of them.
 All were checked prior to installation to make sure they were within tolerance.
 But the simple fact is that in most of these tube circuits, actual values are not all that critical.
 I did use metal film resistors in the metering circuits, where stability is more important.